Looking for the best things to do in Nusa Lembongan? I’ve got you covered in this guide!

 All of the island’s best surf breaks such as Shipwrecks, Lacerations, and Playgrounds are located just offshore from Jungut Batu Beach.

-If you’re looking to surf, you can either make the long paddle out across the reef or ask a local to take you out to the break by boat for just 50,000 IDR.
+If you’re looking to surf, you can make the long paddle across the reef or ask a local to take you out to the break by boat for a 50,000 IDR return trip.

 VISIT THE UNIQUE CEMETERY

-Located somewhere along the way to Dream Beach, you’ll come across this very strange but unique cemetery on the roadside.
+Located somewhere along the main road to Dream Beach, you’ll come across this very strange but unique cemetery on the roadside.